This page assumes you are familiar with the concept of repositories in general.

 In the Artifacts tab under Browse | Tree Browser you can view a list of your repositories.
 If you select a RubyGems artifact within the repository tree you can select the RubyGems tab to view detailed information on the selected artifact.

-The screencast below how to use RubyGems with Artifactory:
+The screencast below shows how to use RubyGems with Artifactory: